Atanas-S-Nikolov/simple-social-media/README.md

 ### Comments

-* CRUD - not started
+* CRUD - (Create - not started, Read - done, Update - partially done, Delete - not started)

 ### Users and authentication - not started